FabioGadegbeku/Yeatinator/README.md

 ## Conclusion

-The results of the **Yeatinator** project demonstrated that while both LSTM and GPT-2 models can generate lyrics, **GPT-2 significantly outperformed the LSTM** in terms of creativity, coherence, and maintaining the stylistic characteristics of *Yeat*'s lyrics.
-This reinforces the idea that modern transformer-based models like GPT-2 are better suited for text generation tasks, particularly in creative domains such as music lyrics.
+The results of the **Yeatinator** project demonstrated that while both LSTM and GPT-2 models can generate lyrics, **GPT-2 significantly outperformed the LSTM** in terms of grammar and maintaining *Yeat*'s style.